georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 = What is Geniuslink =

 Geniuslink is the secret sauce behind the Amazon Link Engine that allows you to build the world’s most intelligent links.
 Improve user experience, and maximize your affiliate earnings and marketing efforts through Geniuslink’s service.
 For marketers promoting content within the Amazon ecosystem, Geniuslink allows you to build intelligent links that automatically route customers to the correct product within their own local storefront.
 Geniuslink also allows you to enter your Associates IDs to earn international commissions from all of your clicks.

 = Do I need a Geniuslink Account to use this plugin? =

 No, you do NOT need a Geniuslink account to use the Amazon Link Engine plugin.
 As soon as you install and activate the free plugin, all of your links will be automatically localized, and your customers will be routed to the product in their local storefront.
-However, if you want to add your Associates IDs, you must have a Geniuslink account.
+However, if you want to earn international affiliate commissions, you must have a Geniuslink account.
 By default, Geniuslink’s Associates IDs will be used until you have connected your account, and added your own via the Geniuslink Dashboard.

 = How do I get my API keys? =